AndreyEmelyanenko/shaman/README.md

 fields_to_print = url
 ```

-Every stage has it's own config block.
+Every stage has it's own configuration block.
 It looks like:

 ```python
 [download_stage]